mevan-karu/book-manager-mono/MCP_DEMO_GUIDE.md

 Create project book-manager in Choreo
 ```

-2. Create Service Component for Backend API
+2. Create Service Component for book-manager-service
 ```
-Create a new REST service component named book-manager-service in Choreo using the `/backend` directory from the repository
+Create a new REST service component named book-manager-service in Choreo using the `/book-manager-service` directory from the repository
 ```

 3. Provision PostgreSQL Database